Get Best Essay Written by US Essay Writers

 scroll

-A Brief Introduction of Psychodynamic Approach
+A Brief Introduction to the Psychodynamic Approach

 The psychodynamic approach focuses on persons who behave in a particular way because of the deep emotion in the unconscious mind.
 The use of psychodynamic approaches in social care and health care helps understand and assist people experiencing the commonly used psychodynamic processes around the world.
-This approach assumes that the human personality disturbances and development is based on the dynamics and interplay of psychological forces that drive the needs, instincts, and determinations between the individual and the society.
+This approach assumes that human personality disturbances and development are based on the dynamics and interplay of psychological forces that drive the needs, instincts, and determinations between the individual and society.

 Call Us Now

-History of Psychodynamic Approach
+History of the Psychodynamic Approach

 The psychodynamic approach was founded by Sigmund Freud, an Austrian neurologist who developed his theory of how the mind could help him develop the theory of personality.
 In addition, Freud's theory of mind included the ideas divided into three parts, namely unconscious mind, conscious mind, and preconscious mind.
-The conscious holds all the information that an individual pays attention to at a particular period, while the preconscious includes all the information out of focus but easily available when required.
+The conscious holds all the information that an individual pays attention to at a particular period, while the preconscious includes all the information out of focus but is easily available when required.
 Then again, the unconscious includes the feelings, thoughts, memories, and aspirations that people are unaware of but affect each aspect of their daily lives.

 Strength of the Psychodynamic Approach

 Freud implied a method for human progression and change based on biological instincts.
 He sees instinct as a source of psychological stimulation that is biologically a necessity and psychologically a desire.
-The ego, I.D. and superego contain the building block of personality.
+The ego, I.D., and superego contain the building blocks of personality.
 In addition, I.D. is a source of instinctual energy and works according to happiness.
 The ego tries to find instinctual pleasure by changing the demand of I.D. based on reality.

 Get Help